-Deep learning models capable of reliably detecting and localizing humans from RGB-D data have been extensively investigated in literature~\cite{paul2013human,tolgyessy2021skeleton}; however, doing the same with 1D laser sensors remains an open problem due to the sparse nature and complex interpretation of the sensor's readings.
-Notably, the typical environment for a service robot may feature structures that result in readings mimicking the profile of human beings, such as the legs of tables, bars in railings, or pets; differentiating humans from the rest requires recognizing subtle geometric and dynamic patterns.
-Nonetheless, awareness of the presence and direction of nearby humans significantly improves the robot's behavior in social contexts~\cite{dhiman2015creating}, even when these perceptions are uncertain and possibly inaccurate.
+Deep learning models capable of reliably detecting and localizing humans from RGB-D data have been extensively investigated in literature~\cite{paul2013human,tolgyessy2021skeleton}.
+However, doing the same accurately with 1D laser sensors remains a challenge due to the sparse nature and complex interpretation of the sensor's readings.
+Notably, the typical environment for a service robot may feature structures that result in readings mimicking the human profile, such as the legs of tables, bars in railings, or pets.
+Differentiating humans from the rest requires recognizing subtle geometric and dynamic patterns.
+Nonetheless, awareness of the presence and direction of nearby humans significantly improves the robot's behavior in social contexts~\cite{dhiman2015creating}, even when these perceptions are uncertain and inaccurate.
 Indeed, inspired by animal perception where peripheral vision and hearing direct visual focus towards areas of interest~\cite{vernon1933peripheral}, a robot could use uncertain detections from 1D LiDAR data to trigger further sensing by the more reliable RGB-D camera.

 Unlike previous approaches that rely on 3D LiDAR~\cite{yan2020online, hayton2020cnn}, we handle a less informative sensing modality, leading to inherently lower detection accuracy but with a potential widespread adoption by many robotic platforms.